spencer-shadley/spencer-shadley/README.md

 ### Hi, I'm Spencer 👋

-Currently I'm a lead software engineer at Tableau.
+I'm a lead software engineer at Tableau.
 I've also founded a few startups and was recently an instructor for the University of Washington.

 I'm passionate about growing others, myself and making a positive impact in the world through software.